T3.3: Handles Nulls

 INSERT INTO MyApp.Patient (Name) VALUES ('Jones')

--- MiddleName will be '' (empty string), NOT NULL
+-- MiddleName will be NULL in SQL

 Common Gotcha: WHERE Clause Differences